-Below is a list of common questions we hear at Easterseals, and their answers.
+Below is a list of frequently asked questions and answers we hear at Easterseals.
 If you have another question or would like to request more information about Easterseals, feel free to use our online form to contact us.
 Thanks for your interest!

-Every year, more than one million individuals benefit from Easterseals services.
+More than 1.5 million people benefit from Easterseals services across a network of affiliates in communities nationwide.
 Additionally, Easterseals helps more than 100,000 physicians, therapists and other professionals learn ways to improve services for people with disabilities through professional education programs.

 Yes.
 Easterseals is a non-profit provider of health and human services, incorporated under the provisions of Section 501(c)(3) of the Internal Revenue Code.

 No. Easterseals is not affiliated with any religion and does not discriminate.
-At the core of the Easterseals organization is a common passion for caring, shared by our staff and by those who support our mission.
+At the core of the Easterseals organization is a common passion for caring, shared by our staff, volunteers and by those who support our mission.

 Easter "seals" are stamp-like seals that were first created in 1934 to raise money for services benefiting children with disabilities.
 Then known as the National Society for Crippled Children, the organization was re-named "Easterseals" in 1967, reflecting the public's awareness and acceptance of the campaign.

 Yes.
-In fact, Easterseals mails seals to more than 19 million households across the country every year, raising almost $14 million to support services to children and adults with disabilities and their families.
+In fact, Easterseals mails seals to more than 19 million households across the country every year, raising over $13 million to support services to people and families with disabilities.

 Easterseals' continued success in providing services to people with disabilities would not be possible without volunteers!
 Your time, energy and heart will inspire and touch the lives of those we serve.
 Your personal commitment enhances the services we provide to our clients nationwide.
 Search for a volunteer opportunity in your area.